AAVSO/VStar/ReadMe.txt

 Once the required libraries are in the extlib directory, VStar can be run using one of the following methods:

-o Double-click the file: dist/vstar.jar o From a Linux, Mac OS X, or other Unix shell type: java -jar dist/vstar.jar
-o From a DOS prompt type: java -jar dist\vstar.jar o ant run (for developers and testers)
+o Double-click the vstar.jar file icon (dist/vstar.jar) o Type java -jar dist/vstar.jar (Unix) or java -jar dist\vstar.jar (DOS) o ant run (for developers and testers)

 Try opening a sample data file: